 Singapore, a highly progressive country, claims that stablecoins meet regulatory standards if the Securities and Futures Act (SFA) is applicable.
 In October 2022, the Monetary Authority of Singapore (MAS) released regulatory proposals specifically targeting stablecoins.

-By August 2023, MAS finalized these regulations, which include requirements for reserve assets, capital adequacy, and disclosure standards.
-Stablecoin issuers must comply with these regulations to operate in Singapore.
+MAS finalized these regulations by August 2023.
+They include requirements for reserve assets, capital adequacy, and disclosure standards.
+To operate in Singapore, stablecoin issuers must comply with these regulations.

 Middle East

 Middle Eastern countries vary in terms of stablecoin regulation.
-Some of them have their own policies when it comes to stablecoins and cryptocurrency in general.
-Others, such as the region of Dubai, have rules not unlike the European Union’s implementation of the regulation.
+Some have their own policies regarding stablecoins and cryptocurrency in general.
+Others, such as the region of Dubai, have rules similar to those implemented by the European Union.

 The United Arab Emirates (UAE), including financial free zones like Dubai and Abu Dhabi, has established comprehensive regulatory frameworks for cryptocurrencies and virtual assets.